utdata/icj-class/html/html-class.md

 `https://www.epicurious.com/recipes/food/views/grilled-chicken-salad-with-romesco-sauce`

-- Add a `target` attribute to open the link into a new window.
+- Add a [target attribute](https://www.w3schools.com/tags/att_a_target.asp) to open the link into a new window.
+This can come directly after the href url attribute.
 - Put `<p>` tags around the introductory paragraph that starts with "Purée".
 - For the section about Yield (about 6 lines), create a `<div>` with an `id` attribute of "yield".
 - Create a [description list](https://www.w3schools.com/html/html_lists.asp) for the following set of information, with the text before the colon used as the `<dt>` term and text after the colon as the `<dd>` description.